waku-org/specs/standards/core/sync.md

 # Attack Vectors
 Nodes using `WAKU-SYNC` are fully trusted.
-Message hashes are assumed to be of valid messages received via Waku Relay or Filter.
+Message hashes are assumed to be of valid messages received via Waku Relay or Light push.

 Further refinements to the protocol are planned to reduce the trust level required to operate.